ahouzio/Bayesian-PCA/README.md

 ## Overview

  This repository contains the code for the project for the “Bayesian Machine Learning” course of the MVA master.
-Our exploration centered around two variants of the traditional PCA: the Probabilistic PCA (PPCA) and the Bayesian PCA (BPCA).
+Our exploration centered around the Probabilistic PCA (PPCA) framework as well as its Bayesian PCA (BPCA) extension.
 We studied these methods from a statistical viewpoint by comparing their performance on a synthetic dataset.
 Additionally, we explored their potential role in the estimation of missing data.

  ## Structure